bratislava/bratiska-cli/README.md

 ### Environment variables for docker next build

-Sometimes you need to have different environment variables for other clusters during docker next build.
-You can achieve it by creating files:
+Sometimes you need to have different environment variables for other clusters during docker next build with bratiska.

-`.env.dev`
-`.env.staging`
-`.env.prod`
+You can
+achieve it by creating files:

+`.env.bratiska-cli-build.dev`
+`.env.env.bratiska-cli-build.staging`
+`.env.env.bratiska-cli-build.prod`

 Which is then loaded by bratiska-cli, and all its content is copied to file `.env.production.local`, which is then loaded to docker and processed by next during the build.
 More info regarding the next envs can be found
 here: https://nextjs.org/docs/basic-features/environment-variables

 ### Environment variables passed to kustomize files